UVADS/orientation-technical/badges/vscode.md

 4. **connect** VS Code to GitHub.
    * Work on your cloned repo, commit a change, and push that change back up to GitHub.
-   * In this process you may have to configure your profile with something like
+   * In this process you may have to configure your profile with a terminal command like

         `$ git config --global user.name "John Doe"`